iolef/Sarcasm-identification-in-implicit-misogyny/README.md

 # Sarcasm-identification-in-implicit-misogyny

 This repository contains the final project submitted for the Natural Language Processing course of the MA in Translation and Technology.
-The main task of the project was to train a model for implicit hate speech identification using the corpus from ElSherief et al., train a model on sarcasm/humour using the Kaggle dataset and aply both resulting models to the AMI 2018 dataset.
-Ultimately, the goal was to analyse whether the AMI dataset contains cases of impliciti misogyny disguised as humour.
+We present the workflow to create two sentence detection models for the English language, one focused on recognizing implicit hate speech and one focused on recognizing humour.
+These models will be applied to a misogyny-annotated corpus in order to retrieve information concerning the presence of misogyny, implicit misogyny and misogyny disguised as humour in tweets.

 ## Content
-Colab notebooks
+Colab notebooks <br/>
-1.1 Implicit hate detection model notebook (three-category classification) 1.2 Implicit hate detection model notebook (binary classification)
+1.1 Implicit hate detection model notebook (three-category classification) <br/>
+1.2 Implicit hate detection model notebook (binary classification) <br/>
-2. Humor model notebook
+2. Humor model notebook <br/>
-3.1 Models application to AMI dataset (three-category classification) 3.2 Models application to AMI dataset (binary classification) 4.1 Humor identification in implicit misogyny (three-category classification) 4.2 Humor identification in implicit misogyny (binary classification) Report
+3.1 Models application to AMI dataset (three-category classification) <br/>
+3.2 Models application to AMI dataset (binary classification) <br/>
+4.1 Humor identification in implicit misogyny (three-category classification) <br/>
+4.2 Humor identification in implicit misogyny (binary classification) <br/>
+Report

 ## Setup and installation